-Legend attributes the construction of the Pont de l'Alzou to the Romans, which leads to Calvary.
-It is based on the existence of a Roman road which spoke of Segodunum - Rodez - To go towards Divona - Cahors.
+Legend attributes to the Romans the construction of the Pont de l'Alzou, which provides access to Calvary.
+It is based on the existence of a Roman road which led from Segodunum – Rodez – To head towards Divona – Cahors.

 It dominates Villefranche from the top of its 400 m altitude.

-Difficult to access - hence the name "aigre-mont" - this place which has the characteristic of an oppidum and where we find traces of mining, shelters a small Romanesque church, the Saint Jean d'Aigremont church adjoined by a small cemetery.
+Difficult to access - hence the name "aigre-mont" - this place which has the characteristics of an oppidum and where we find traces of mining, is home to a small Romanesque church, the The Saint Jean d'Aigremont church adjoins a small cemetery.

 On this site there was also another chapel, dedicated to the Holy Sepulchre, built in 1715 by a hermit, Father Célestin Lacombe.